IoTpower/esp8266-ard-sniff/README.md

 ## Content

 This software sketch is a port of the Espressif SDK sniffing functionality to the famous Arduino platform for the WeMos D1 mini (http://www.wemos.cc).
-With this code sketch, one is able to catch and analyse WiFi packages in the air and transmit them via UART-to-USB to a PC in order to get information like the MAC addresses of participating receivers/senders.
+With this code sketch, one is able to catch and analyse WiFi packages in the air and transmit them via USB-to-Serial to a PC in order to get information like the MAC addresses of participating receivers/senders.

 For more information of the main sniffer functionality, see the Espressif SDK documentation:

 http://espressif.com/file/384/download?token=6Xs47A-_

+This instruction summarises the main points of the WeMos Tutorial (http://www.wemos.cc/Tutorial/get_started_in_arduino.html) and other tutorials about this topic on the internet.

 ## How to get started?